HectorMenezes/DjangoTutorial/README.md

 # DjangoTutorial
-This is an poll app made with the tutorial from Django website.
-Available in https://docs.djangoproject.com/en/3.1/intro/tutorial01/
+This is an poll app from Django's tutorial.
+Available at https://docs.djangoproject.com/en/3.1/intro/tutorial01/